 Where to watch sports in Miami

-Much like everything else in South Florida, its sports venues are spread out in a wide area.
-FTX Arena is located downtown, but LoanDepot Park (formerly Marlins Park) is a few miles to the west.
+Much like everything else in South Florida, its sports venues are spread out across a wide area.
+Miami-Dade Arena is located downtown, but LoanDepot Park is a few miles to the west.
 Hard Rock Stadium is in the neighboring community of Miami Gardens, and FLA Live Arena is located in the suburb of Sunrise, closer to Fort Lauderdale than Miami.

 The venerable old Orange Bowl stadium, which once was home to the Dolphins and hosted five Super Bowls, was demolished in 2008 to make way for LoanDepot Park.

 • DRV PNK Stadium: Home of Inter Miami CF. Located at 1350 NW 55th Street in Fort Lauderdale.

 • FLA Live Arena: Home of the Panthers.
 Located at 1 Panther Parkway in Sunrise.

 • Hard Rock Stadium: Home of the Dolphins and University of Miami football.
 Located at 347 Don Shula Drive in Miami Gardens.

 • LoanDepot Park: Home of the Marlins.
 Located at 501 Marlins Way in the Little Havana neighborhood.

 • Miami-Dade Arena: Home of the Heat.
 Located at 601 Biscayne Boulevard in downtown Miami.